New York - Princeton - Philadelphia - Lancaster - Washington DC (372 miles)

 Washington DC - New York (226 miles)

 Today, we will be sightseeing in Washington, D.C. and visit some of its must-go attractions.
 We will visit the White House (from outside), the Lincoln Memorial, the Korean War Veterans Memorial and the Vietnam Veterans Memorial.
 Then, we will pass by the Jefferson Memorial, the Washington Monument, and the World War II Memorial.
-Customers can choose to take a DC in-depth tour to visit the Capitol Hill and the Library of Congress.
+Customers will take a DC in-depth tour to visit the Capitol Hill and the Library of Congress.
 We will take the Potomac River Cruise later.
 If time allows, we can visit Madame Tussauds Wax Museum.
 We will head back to New York afterward.

 The capital of the United States of America sits on the scenic Potomac River.
 Monuments, museums, and Americana characterize this historic city, which is located in the District of Columbia between the states of Maryland and Virginia.